wp-plugins/users-to-csv/readme.txt

 1. Go to the new Users2CSV tab under Users, and export whatever you want!

 == Changelog ==

+= 1.4.5 =
+* Fixed some URL issues people would encounter when they had installed WordPress in a subdirectory.

 = 1.4.4 =
 * Fix to prevent crash caused by version 1.4.3.